VolYurts/QA-portfolio/bug_reports/bug_reports_test_cases/bug_reports.md

 3. Enter Email: john.doe@example.com (already registered)
 4. Enter Password: Password123!
 5. Confirm Password
 6. Click "Create an Account"

-## Expected Result:
+**Actual Result:**
+Message shown:
+> There is already an account with this email address.
+If you are sure that it is your email address, click here to get your password and access your account.

+**Expected Result:**
 User is informed clearly:
 "This email is already registered.
 Please log in or reset your password."

-## Actual Result:
-Message shown:
-> There is already an account with this email address.
-If you are sure that it is your email address, click here to get your password and access your account.

 ---

 **Problem:**
-This message may confuse a new user, as it lacks clear options (e.g., link to login or reset password).
+This message may confuse a new user, as it lacks clear options (e.g., link to the login or reset password).

 ---

-**Severity:** Low
+**Severity:** Minor
 **Priority:** Medium
+**Status:** New
 **Attachments:**
 ![alt text](image.png)